nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.4.
 Editing a task : `edit`

-Edits an existing task in the TaskBoss.<br>
+Edits an existing task<br>
 Format: `edit INDEX [i/INFO] [sd/START_DATE] [ed/END_DATE] [c/CATEGORY] [p/PRIORITY_LEVEL]`

 > * Edits the task at the specified `INDEX`.
-    The index refers to the index number shown in the last task listing.<br>
+    The index refers to the index number last shown in the last task listing.<br>
     The index **must be a positive integer** (*e.g. 1, 2, 3, ...*).
 > * At least one of the optional fields must be provided.
 > * Existing values will be updated to the input values.